BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation

-\textbf{Reinforcement Learning with Verifiable Reward} In comparison with RLHF, which relies on a separate reward model to assign rewards~\citep{ouyang2022training}, RLVR~\citep{shao2024deepseekmath} uses a rule-based reward function.
-This design makes RLVR particularly efficient for structured text segmentation, as rewards can be directly computed by comparing generated and annotated segments.
-However, candidates generated during rollout suffer from being trapped in narrow, low-reward regions; also known as entropy collapse~\citep{cui2025entropy}.
-To mitigate such issue, \citet{zhang2025stephint} propose to generate candidates conditioned on the prefix of reference data with varying lengths.
-However, it requires generating as many candidates as there are segments in the input text, leading to high training costs for structured text segmentation. \citet{yan2025learning, dong2025rl} additionally include reference candidates generated by a reference model, which can be too distant from the model's current generation distribution for effective learning.
+\textbf{Reinforcement Learning with Verifiable Reward} Compared with RLHF, which relies on a separate reward model to assign rewards~\citep{ouyang2022training}, RLVR~\citep{shao2024deepseekmath} uses a rule-based reward function.
+The design makes RLVR particularly efficient for structured text segmentation, as rewards can be easily computed by comparing generated and annotated segments.
+However, candidates generated during rollout suffer from being trapped in narrow, low-reward regions, known as entropy collapse~\citep{cui2025entropy}.
+To mitigate this, \citet{zhang2025stephint} propose to generate candidates conditioned on the prefix of reference data with varying lengths.
+However, this requires generating as many candidates as there are segments in the input text, leading to high training costs for structured text segmentation. \citet{yan2025learning, dong2025rl} include reference candidates generated by a reference model, which can be too distant from the model's current generation distribution for effective learning.
 In contrast, \task~proposes to generate intermediate candidates which are closer to the current distribution of generation.